Measuring competence fairly

 The social work licensing exams follow strict test development standards that ensure fairness.
-Every question is reviewed at each step in the process for signs of potential bias.
+Every question, called an item, is reviewed at each step in the process for signs of potential bias.

-Just as the social work profession promotes diversity, equity, and inclusion in society, ASWB embraces those values in every step of creating the social work licensing examinations.
+ASWB embraces the social work profession’s values of diversity, equity, and inclusion in every step of creating the social work licensing examinations.

-- The practicing social workers who serve as item writers are selected to represent the full diversity of the profession.
-They are trained to avoid words, assumptions, and stereotyping that can make a question unfair for some groups.
+- The practicing social workers who serve as item writers are selected to represent the diversity of the profession.
+They are trained to avoid words, assumptions, and stereotyping that can make an item unfair for some groups.

 - Every question approved by the Examination Committee is included as a nonscored pretest item alongside scored items on a live exam.
 Only items that don’t give an advantage to any subgroup of test-takers become scored items.